Arctic Economic Council: Executive Committee

 The Executive Committee (EC) is a decision-making body normally consisting of four representatives and the AEC Chair, guiding the work of the Council.
 EC members represent companies based in Arctic states as well as Indigenous organisations.
 The EC is currently chaired by Russia and the other members are the outgoing chair (Iceland), the incoming chair (Norway), one more member (Finland) and the representative from the indigenous organisation (AIA).

 AEC's headquarters

 The headquarters in Tromsø provides administrative and organisational support to the AEC.
 It also runs communication and outreach, and facilitates networking events.
 It is run by the director and is co-located with NHO Arctic.

 Chairmanship

 The AEC Chairmanship rotates every two years from an Arctic state to another, mirroring the chairmanship of the Arctic Council.
-For the period 2021–2023, Russia chairs the AEC.
-In May 2023, Norway will take over the chairmanship.
+For the period 2021–2023, Russia chaired the AEC.
+In May 2023, Norway took over the chairmanship.

 Functioning

 Working groups

 On 2–3 September 2014, the five working groups (WGs) were established to conceptualise, develop projects, provide funding and administrative support, and report back to the AEC on their progress.
 The working groups (WG) represent different industry clusters.
 The Working Groups can change over time depending on their mandate.
 The current working groups are: